-- Fees related to the processing of distributions upon termination of employment. - Fees related to the processing of in-service distributions (including hardship distributions). - Fees related to the processing of required minimum distributions at age 701⁄2 (or termination of employment, if later). - Charges related to processing of a Qualified Domestic Relation Order (QDRO) where a court requires that a portion of your benefits is payable to your ex-spouse or children as a result of a divorce decree.
+- Fees related to the processing of distributions upon termination of employment. - Fees related to the processing of in-service distributions (including hardship distributions). - Fees related to the processing of required minimum distributions at age 701⁄2 (or age 72, if you were born after June 30, 1949), or termination of employment, if later. - Charges related to processing of a Qualified Domestic Relation Order (QDRO) where a court requires that a portion of your benefits is payable to your ex-spouse or children as a result of a divorce decree.